 It cleans the floor and walls of residential inground swimming pools of up to 33 feet in size, due to its 50-foot power cable.
 It is compatible with the following pool surfaces: concrete, fiberglass, gunite and vinyl.

-Does the Dolphin Cayman clean walls?
+Does the Cayman clean walls?

 It has the traction to climb and clean pool walls.
 However, wall climbing performance seems to differ from pool to pool and from owner to owner.
 Moreover, the active brush does not always make good contact with the wall while the robot is climbing: as a result, it might do a poor job of brushing the walls.
+Furthermore, I do not think that it has the ability to clean the waterline of the pool.

-What type of filter?
+What type of filter does it have?

 The Dolphin Cayman has a top-load filter basket with a handle that is accessible from the top of the pool robot.
 The sides of the basket have extra-fine filter screens which can be unlocked, removed and cleaned.
 Lock them back into place before returning the basket to the pool cleaner.